arupmondal-cs/awesome-pdte/README.md

 # awesome Private Decision Tree Evaluation and Secure Comparison [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 The list format was inspired from [awesome-mpc](https://github.com/rdragos/awesome-mpc).
-It is designed to have a central place where everyone can find important materials to the topic of ''private decision tree evaluaton'' and ''secure comparison''.
+It is designed to have a central place where everyone can find important materials to the topic of **private decision tree evaluaton** and **secure comparison**.

 ## Contents